by Debra Johnson, Published May 03, 2012

 "I'm really quite lucky - not only do I get to experience another culture for an entire year, but I will be able to share this experience with my family," said Winzeler.
 "My daughter will start kindergarten in Europe.
 As a linguist, I know that while I'll need to study Polish, she'll have native-like fluency in just a matter of months.
 It's really incredible.
 I plan to write a blog to record her linguistic development while staying in touch with my family and friends back home."

 Winzeler joins three fellow EMU Fulbright grant recipients currently abroad.
 The 2011-2012 recipients are: Sara F. Kennedy, (Spain); and Renee Dean, (Oman), both graduate students studying TESOL (teachers of English to speakers of other languages) in the Department of World Languages, and Daniel P. Hayes, (Korea), a graduate student studying integrated sciences in the College of Arts and Sciences.
-Hayes is sharing his experiences as he explores the beautiful countryside and culture of South Korea through his blog "A Journey Into Korea."
+Hayes is sharing his experiences as he explores the beautiful countryside and culture of South Korea through his blog "A Journey Into Korea Blog."

 "So many of my dreams are being realized by this one opportunity," Winzeler said.
 "I have always wanted to live outside of the country and I've always wanted to teach.
 As someone who truly believes that many of our economic and social issues arise from failings in education, I look forward serving as an American ambassador while working with another education system.

 "When I consider the full magnitude of this honor, I literally shake with excitement.
 I guess you could say I'm pretty happy."